CharrierTim/ascon-verilog/docs/source/files/ascon.rst

       -  f
       -  17

-Note that 5-bit inputs are represented in hexadecimal, (e.g., 𝑥 =1 corresponds to (0, 0, 0, 0, 1)).
+Note that 5-bit inputs are represented in hexadecimal, (e.g., :math:`x=1` corresponds to (0, 0, 0, 0, 1)).

 The Linear Diffusion Layer :math:`p_L`